ecmwf/hda/docs/source/installation.rst

 Install the WEkEO HDA client
 ----------------------------
-The WEkEO HDA client is a python based library.
-It provides support for both Python 2.7.x and Python 3.
+The WEkEO HDA client is a Python 3 based library.

-You can Install the WEkEO HDA client via the package management system pip, by running on Unix/Linux the command shown below.
+The package is available both on Pypi and Conda-Forge, so, depending on your requirements you can either install it via pip or via conda:

     .. code-block:: shell

         pip install hda

+or

+    .. conda-block:: shell

+        conda install conda-forge::hda

 This will also install the required dependencies.